 Promote personal, family, and community health and well-being.

-Gender, Sexual Orientation, and Sexual Health [3.7.GS]

-Demonstrate ways to treat people of all gender identities, gender expressions and sexual orientations, including other students, their family members, and members of the school community, with dignity, respect, and empathy.

-Propose and support classroom policies and behaviors that promote dignity and respect for people of all gender identities, gender expressions, and sexual orientations.

-Public, Community, and Environmental Health [3.7.CE]
+Public, Community, and Environmental Health [5.7.CE]

 Analyze the relationship between personal health and the health of the community.
+[HPE]

-Discuss that people may experience health disparities and health inequities (unfair and avoidable differences in health) due to factors such as socioeconomic status, race, ethnicity, and access to resources.
+Discuss that people may experience health disparities and health inequities (unfair and avoidable differences in health) due to factors such as socioeconomic status, disability, race, ethnicity, and access to resources.
+[HPE]

 Analyze issues of health inequities and injustices locally, national, and internationally.
+[HE]

 Describe ways that the community can impact the health of people within that community.
+[HE]

 Describe the ways that rules and laws can affect community health and health disparities.
+[HE]

 Use accurate information when discussing environmental health issues (e.g., littering, deforestation, recycling, climate change, clean water) that impact people’s health.
+[HE]

+Demonstrate ways to treat people – including other students, their family members, and members of the school community – with dignity, respect, and empathy without regard to race, color, sex, gender identity, religion, national origin, sexual orientation, disability, or personal characteristics such as body shape or weight.
+[HPE]

+Propose and support classroom policies and behaviors that promote dignity and respect.
+[HPE]

-Standards—Grades 6-8
+Standards—Grades 6-8 (by the end of Grade 8)

 Practice 1: Decision-making and Problem-Solving.